All Episodes

 If you show me evidence, I'm interested in seeing it.

-But as of now, let's see, the only examples that we know of where Russia was involved in the last election was because Hillary Clinton hired a foreign national through a company, Jeep Fusion GPS, a former MI6 agent with broad contacts all over Russia,
+The only examples that we know of where Russia was involved in the last election was because Hillary Clinton hired a foreign national through a company, Jeep Fusion GPS, a former MI6 agent with broad contacts all over Russia, and he used Russian government sources and Russian government propaganda to go out there and basically lie to the American people with salacious details about Donald Trump.

 Now, the big thing that I think came out of Friday when, besides the indictment, is that Rod Rosenstein goes out there, and it was pretty interesting to me.

-And Rosenstein goes into this this long diatribe about how the DOJ is charging 13 Russian nationals and three Russian companies for committing federal crimes while seeking to interfere with the 2016 elections.
+And Rosenstein goes into this long diatribe about how the DOJ is charging 13 Russian nationals and three Russian companies for committing federal crimes while seeking to interfere with the 2016 elections.

-There's no allegation in the indictment that any American was a knowing participant in this illegal activity.
+Said no allegation in the indictment that any American was a knowing participant in this illegal activity.

 No allegations that the election outcome was altered in any way.